nuts7/nuts7.github.io/_posts/2023-09-19-htb-snoopy.md

 tags: ["HackTheBox", "Writeup", "Web", "Path Traversal", "DNS", "MiTM", "ClamAV"]
 ---

+Snoopy is a Linux machine from the HackTheBox platform, Hard released on 06 May 2023.
+It addresses multiple Web vulnerabilities including an LFI to extract Bind9 credentials, an XXE in the XML parsing of ClamAV's clamscan program.
+In addition, it covers MiTM SSH with a connection we can trigger with a custom Mattermost command, DNS poisoning to obtain an account takeover vulnerability on Mattermost, and a known vulnerability in the way git handles symbolic links. 😁

 ## Port Scanning

 Firstly, let's do an nmap scan of the TCP ports: